 A lease-option agreement gives the tenant the right to purchase the property at the end of the lease, but the tenant can decide not to buy.

-Because the tenant is not obligated to buy the property, it is more friendly and flexible for tenants.
-At the end of the lease agreement term, if the tenant decides not to buy the property, they can simply stop paying rent and walk away.
+Because the tenant is not obligated to buy the property, the agreement is more friendly and flexible for tenants.
+At the end of the lease agreement term, if the tenant decides not to buy the property, they can stop paying rent and walk away.